 They may prescribe anti-inflammatory medications such as ibuprofen to reduce pain and swelling.
 Ice should, of course, be applied as soon as possible and continued for at least the first 24 to 48 hours.

-Generally, provided there are no other complications, a severe contusion is treated the same as a minor one, but the timescale for healing is much longer.
+Generally, provided you have no other complications, a severe contusion is treated the same as a minor one, but the timescale for healing is much longer.